aiven/devportal/docs/products/clickhouse/concepts/service-architecture.rst

 * Full schema replication: all databases, tables, users, and grants are the same on all nodes.
 * Full data replication: table rows are the same on all nodes within a shard.

-:ref:`Astacus <astacus>` does most of the backup and restore operations.
+:ref:`Astacus <astacus-os>` does most of the backup and restore operations.

 Engines: database and table
 ---------------------------